mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="Behold the summer and the winter, how the whole earth is filled with water, and clouds and dew and rain lie upon it." verse="Enoch 2:3"
+text="Behold **the summer and the winter**, how the whole earth is filled with water, and clouds and dew and rain lie upon it." verse="Enoch 2:3"
 %}

 {% include verse.html
-text="While the earth remains, seed time and harvest, and cold and heat, and summer and winter, and day and night will not cease." verse="Genesis 8:22"
+text="While the earth remains, seed time and harvest, and cold and heat, and **summer and winter**, and day and night will not cease." verse="Genesis 8:22"
 %}

 {% include verse.html
-text="The ravenous birds will eat them in the summer, and all the animals of the earth will eat them in the winter." verse="Isaiah 18:6"
+text="The ravenous birds will eat them in the **summer**, and all the animals of the earth will eat them in the **winter**." verse="Isaiah 18:6"
 %}

 {% include verse.html
-text="It will happen in that day that living waters will go out from Jerusalem, half of them toward the eastern sea, and half of them toward the western sea.
-It will be so in summer and in winter." verse="Zechariah 14:8"
+text="It will happen in that day that living waters will go out from Jerusalem, half of them toward the eastern sea, and half of them toward the western sea. **It will be so in summer and in winter.**" verse="Zechariah 14:8"
 %}
 </div>